 Panettone Recipe

-What Is The History Of Panettone
+What Is The History of Panettone

 Panettone is a traditional Italian Christmas bread originating from Milan, although it’s now enjoyed throughout Italy and beyond.
 Its history dates back centuries, and while the exact origins are debated, there are several theories about how panettone came to be: